Accounting with Placement Year

 Fundamentals of Management Accounting teaches you to understand, apply and critically appraise the fundamental knowledge and techniques that underpin the area of management accounting, from planning and control to costing and decision making.

-Ethics in Accounting will introduce you to the social and ethical contexts in which accountants operate, using real-world examples.
-You will learn about the professional codes of ethics for accountants, learn to identify when an issue arises and develop the skills to propose alternative solutions.
+Ethics and Sustainability will introduce you to the social and ethical contexts in which business operate, using real-world examples.
+You will learn about the professional codes of ethics, learn to identify when an issue arises and develop the skills to propose alternative solutions.
+Additionally, you will gain understanding of the UN Sustainability Development Goals (SDGs) and their implication in the wider business societies.

-Economics for Finance introduces the basic principles of microeconomics and macroeconomics.
+Introduction to Financial Economics introduces the basic principles of microeconomics and macroeconomics.
 Microeconomics explores areas including the role of consumers and businesses in the marketplace, markets in action, market structure, strategic rivalry and growth strategies.
 Macroeconomics includes exchange rates and the balance of payments, globalisation, fiscal policy, inflation, unemployment and economic growth.

 Principles of Taxation enables you to understand the general objectives of tax and to complete basic calculations in relation to income tax, national insurance contributions, capital gains tax, corporation tax, and VAT.
 You will also be able to prepare basic tax computations and provide tax advice to individuals and companies.